mervekrblt/WTMB-Projects/week-5/lesson-5/README.md

  ```

 **Note**:
-*Base-service is a link that goes between the database and the routers*<br>
+- *Base-service is a link that goes between the database and the routers*<br>
-*Dont use mongoose model directly in routes.
+- *Dont use mongoose model directly in routes.
 Use services into routes*<br>
-Why would we want to have a base-service?<br>
+- Why would we want to have a base-service?<br>
-*Trying to modularize our code which means we should be able to plug and play different modules and they should still work.*<br>
+- *Trying to modularize our code which means we should be able to plug and play different modules and they should still work.*<br>

 **We dont want to depend on other people's choices**

 If we need to change database in the future.
 All we need to do is replace:
 - the models
--library
+- library
--the base-service (functions)
+- the base-service (functions)

 ## Validation